 - Heart failure

 Cardiostimulatory drugs (also called "cardiotonic drugs") enhance cardiac function by increasing heart rate (chronotropy) and myocardial contractility (inotropy), which increases cardiac output and arterial pressure.
 Many of these drugs also increase electrical conduction (dromotropy) within the heart and augment relaxation (lusitropy).
-Some of the drugs produce systemic vasodilation, whereas others produce vasoconstriction by mechanisms that are different from their cardiac mechanisms.
+Some drugs produce systemic vasodilation, whereas others produce vasoconstriction by mechanisms that differ from their cardiac mechanisms.

 Heart failure and cardiogenic shock

-The primary defect in heart failure and hypotension due to acute heart failure (cardiogenic shock) is a loss of cardiac contractile function.
+The most common cause of cardiogenic shock is a loss of cardiac contractile function.
 This leads to reduced organ perfusion and hypotension.
-Because the primary problem is cardiac in origin, therapeutic interventions that improve cardiac function should be of benefit to the patient because improving cardiac output should lead to improved organ perfusion and normalization of arterial pressure.
+Because the primary problem is cardiac, therapeutic interventions that improve cardiac function should benefit the patient because improving cardiac output increases organ perfusion and by normalizing arterial pressure.
 Cardiac function can be improved by reducing afterload, increasing preload by increasing fluid volume (seldom appropriate except for hypovolemic and circulatory shock), and enhancing contractility of the heart.
-Cardiostimulatory drugs work by this latter mechanism (some cardiostimulatory drugs also are capable of reducing afterload by separate mechanisms).
+Cardiostimulatory drugs work by this latter mechanism (some cardiostimulatory drugs also can reduce afterload by separate mechanisms).
 Cardiostimulatory drugs that are sympathomimetics or phosphodiesterase inhibitors are only useful, however, for short-term therapy because of long-term deleterious effects.
-Digitalis compounds, in contrast, are safe and effective for long-term therapy of heart failure.
+Digoxin, in contrast, is safe and effective for long-term therapy of heart failure.

-This form of hypotensive shock can be caused by an inadequate blood volume (e.g., hypovolemia caused by hemorrhage) or due to a loss of vascular tone caused by infection and inflammation (e.g., septic shock).
-Cardiostimulatory drugs (especially sympathomimetics such as beta-agonists) are frequently used for these conditions to improve arterial pressure.
-They are often used in conjunction with fluid loading and vasoconstrictor drugs.
+This form of hypotensive shock can be caused by an inadequate blood volume (e.g., hypovolemia caused by hemorrhage) or because of a loss of vascular tone caused by infection and inflammation (e.g., septic shock).
+Cardiostimulatory drugs (especially sympathomimetics such as beta-agonists) are frequently used in these conditions to improve arterial pressure.
+They are often used with resuscitation fluids and vasoconstrictor drugs.

 Drug Classes and General Mechanisms of Action